 Germany is Bahrain’s third most important business partner in the European Union.
 Germany’s positive image in the country is largely founded on its highly competitive industrial and technology sectors.
 On the German side, small and medium-sized companies in particular are taking advantage of the good investment climate in Bahrain.
 At present, around 30 German companies have offices in Bahrain or are engaged in projects in the country.
 There are approximately 500 German nationals living in Bahrain.

 In the cultural sector, the regional office of the Goethe-Institut (GI), located in Abu Dhabi in the United Arab Emirates, has been responsible for Bahrain since 2006.
 The cultural events offered by the German Embassy in collaboration with Bahraini partner organisations attract considerable interest.
-German instruction is offered at Embassy language courses, at the University of Bahrain and at the Bahrain School.
+German language courses are offered by the Embassy, the University of Bahrain and the Bahrain School.

 Bahrain ratified the Paris Climate Agreement in December 2016 and established a new authority for renewable energy sources in October 2019.
-The share of renewable energy sources is to be 5% by 2025, increasing to 10% by 2035.
+The aim is to ensure that the share of renewable energy sources is 5% by 2025, increasing to 10% by 2035.